Tsiri/RHEIA/docs/stochastic design space.rst

 	par_2 absolute Uniform 1

 Note that it is not required to allocate an uncertainty to every design variable and model parameter defined in :file:`design_space`.
-In other words, when a parameter (or variable) is defined in :file:`design_space`, but not in U, the parameter (or variable) is considered deterministic.
+In other words, when a parameter (or variable) is defined in :file:`design_space`, but not in :file:`stochastic_space`, the parameter (or variable) is considered deterministic.
-Moreover, the order of appearance of parameters and variables in :file:`design_space` should not be kept in U.
+Moreover, the order of appearance of parameters and variables in :file:`design_space` should not be kept in :file:`stochastic_space`.

 .. _lab:ssdistributions:

-uncertainty characterization
+Uncertainty characterization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following distributions are available: